-Even if there are protected wetlands on your site, however, you may still be able to build on a dry portion of your site.
 In some cases, you may be allowed to drain and build in a wetlands area and “mitigate” the impact by restoring or creating wetlands on another part of the site — known as compensatory mitigation.
 However, this is legally complex and mainly used by developers with the help of engineers and lawyers.

 Check your survey, local planning office, or county courthouse to see if any or all of your land lies in FEMA-designated flood zone, commonly referred to as a “flood plain”.
 High-risk flood zones are defined by FEMA as areas with a 1% chance of flooding in any given year.
 That means that the likelihood of a flood in any 30-year period is about 25%.
 In 50-year period, the risk is about 40%.
 By comparison, this is 27 times greater than the chance of a fire in your house, which is about 1 in 2,500 in any given year.

-Zoning may require you to build a certain distance away from the flood plain boundary and may require also require that the building be elevated to a specified height.
-In some areas, buildings are elevated on piers with “breakaway” walls on the lower level designed to float away in a flood and leave the building above unharmed.
+Zoning may require you to build a certain distance away from the flood plain boundary and may also require that the building be elevated to a specified height.
+In some areas, buildings are elevated on piers with “breakaway” walls on the lower level designed to break off and float away in a flood and leave the building above unharmed.
 The lower portions of the building are generally not approved for living space or mechanical/electrical systems.
 Special septic system requirement may also apply.
 The regulations can get pretty complex.